The Unholy (1988 film): Plot

 While praying in St. Agnes church in New Orleans, Father Dennis is confronted by a demon taking the shape of a seductive woman.
 The woman tears his throat open, killing him.
-Several years later at a New Orleans hotel, Father Michael is called to talk to a man named Claude who is threatening to jump from the top floor of the building.
+Years later, at a New Orleans hotel, Father Michael is called to talk to Claude, a man threatening to jump from the top floor of the building.
 When he offers Claude a cigarette, Michael is pulled out the window and falls to the ground.
 Inexplicably, he survives the fall without injury.
-After the incident, Michael is appointed to the St. Agnes parish by the Archbishop Mosely; the parish had been closed after Father Dennis's unsolved murder.
+After the incident, Michael is appointed to the St. Agnes parish by the Archbishop Mosely; the parish was closed after Dennis's unsolved murder.

-Upon moving into the rectory, Michael is notified by Lieutenant Stern that another priest was murdered there before Father Dennis.
-Michael finds mention of Millie, a waitress at the Threshold, a local black magic performance art club, in Dennis's journal; Michael goes to visit her, but she is evasive.
-She later comes to the parish, claiming to Michael that she saw Father Dennis for confession before his death; during the confession, she admitted to giving her soul to Luke, the owner of the club, whom she claims is the Devil incarnate.
-Luke visits Michael shortly after, claiming that the Satanic shows put on at the club are only gimmicks, and that he does not actually believe in them; however, he says he has been recently experiencing supernatural phenomena and begs for Michael's help.
+Upon moving into the rectory, Michael is notified by Lieutenant Stern that another priest was murdered there before Dennis.
+Michael finds mention of Millie, a waitress at the Threshold, a local black magic performance art club, in Dennis's journal; Michael visits Millie, who is evasive.
+She later comes to the parish, claiming to Michael that she saw Dennis for confession before his death; during the confession, she admitted to giving her soul to Luke, the club's owner, whom she claims is the Devil incarnate.
+Luke visits Michael, claiming that the Satanic shows put on at the club are only gimmicks, and that he does not actually believe in them; however, he says he has been recently experiencing supernatural phenomena and begs for Michael's help.
 Michael agrees to spend an evening in Luke's apartment, where he witnesses furious poltergeist activity.

-When Michael brings the information to Archbishop Mosely, he is informed that Father Dennis was approached by Millie and Luke in an identical manner before being murdered.
-Father Silva, an elderly blind demonologist, informs Michael he has been "chosen" to fight the devil, but Michael dismisses the notion.
-Millie is incarcerated in a psychiatric ward after attempting to kill Luke, and Michael goes to visit her.
-In a fit of madness, she claims Luke tried to rape her, and that Father Dennis has been talking to her.
-That night, Michael has a nightmare of the Demon, and receives a disturbing phone call from Father Dennis, who claims he is "waiting for him in hell."
+When Michael brings the information to Archbishop Mosely, he is informed that Dennis was approached by Millie and Luke in an identical manner before being murdered.
+Father Silva, an elderly blind demonologist, says that Michael has been "chosen" to fight the devil.
+However, Michael dismisses the notion.
+Millie is incarcerated in a psychiatric ward after attempting to kill Luke, and Michael visits her.
+In a fit of madness, she claims that Luke tried to rape her, and that Dennis has been talking to her.
+That night, Michael has a nightmare of the Demon, and receives a call from Dennis, who claims to be "waiting for him in hell."
 Millie arrives in the middle of the night begging for help, and Michael agrees to let her stay in the rectory.